ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 ## Problem Statement

-Table/Data-grid components can have a variety of ways to introduce data into it.
+A table/data-grid component can have a variety of ways to introduce data into it.
 We should make it clear how we expect users to introduce data into the `nimble-table` and address the implications that has on the API.

 ## Links To Relevant Work Items and Reference Material